-The Employer shall contribute an amount, in cents-per-hour, in accordance with the Wage and Benefit Schedule, as set out in the applicable Provincial Appendix attached hereto, for every hour worked, including waiting and reporting time, by its employees covered under this Agreement; such monies to be used to defray costs involved and incurred operating a jointly trusteed National Training Program.
-Contributions on all overtime hours shall be calculated at the applicable overtime rate (i.e. 1 1/2 or 2).
+The Employer shall contribute an amount, in cents-per-hour in accordance with the Wage and Benefit Schedule as set out in the New Brunswick, Nova Scotia, and Prince Edward Island Provincial Appendix attached hereto, to the Boilermakers' National Education and Training Trust Fund for all hours worked, including waiting and reporting time, by all employees covered by this Agreement.
+Contributions on all overtime hours shall be calculated at the applicable overtime rate.